 Most people will want to put their operating system on their SSD– about 20GB– because it makes your computer boot faster.
 Additionally, the average AAA game is somewhere between 30 and 50GB (although it is not unusual for modern games to be even bigger than that).
 This means that the average 500GB drive can hold an operating system and about a dozen or so games.

 Naturally, larger drives with more storage will be more expensive overall, but in most cases the larger the drive the less you will pay per gigabyte of storage.
-For example, the Sony 860 QVO is not the cheapest drive on our list, but its 1TB capacity makes it the best deal per GB.

 The main advantage that solid-state drives offer over traditional hard drives is their incredible speed.
 For reference, the average hard drive today runs with read and write speeds somewhere in the range of 80 to 160 MB/s.